hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 re Animations - let's not forget, there is a PR for a complex VID animation system already, where lots of effort was put into ....

 [7:22:27](#eF9-aUsbe-5JOghMXqZi6Z4bHvUBDLX9A_-TewNdDvI) <hiiamboris (NOT THIS ONE)>:
-@Respectech if images were garbage collected Ì†ΩÌ∏â
+@Respectech if images were garbage collected üòâ

 [15:23:43](#9h2tXILfAImHTlQdD7YPxVwZf955KwLrLT9P3oQyN1A) <GiuseppeChillemi (GiuseppeChillemi)>:
 About the design of `pick` and ordinal and returning `none` or error, I have found this: http://www.rebol.net/r3blogs/0008.html